Honda Insight Insurance Rates

 Wyoming | $1,138 | -$140 | -11.0% |

-Choosing high deductibles can save as much as $450 a year, while increasing your policy's liability limits will cost you more.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $407 more per year.
+Opting for high physical damage deductibles could cut prices by as much as $450 every year, whereas buying more liability protection will cost you more.
+Changing from a 50/100 limit to a 250/500 limit will increase prices by as much as $407 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year